chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/lineage.md

 # Lineage

+* 1660, Two troops of Light Horse for the County of Cheshire
 * 1797, *Provisional Corps of Cavalry for the County of Chester*
 * 1803, *Cheshire Yeomanry Cavalry* and *Western Cheshire Volunteer Cavalry*
 * 1803, *Earl of Chester's Regiment of Cheshire Yeomanry Cavalry* and *Western Cheshire Volunteer Cavalry*